jewettaij/visfd/doc/doc_filter_mrc.md

 ```

 Note: All of these parameters make reasonably good defaults for membrane
-      detection except the "*-connect*" parameter ("1.0e+09" in the example).
+      detection except the "**-connect**" parameter ("1.0e+09" in the example).
       It must be chosen carefully because it will vary from image to image.
-      (Strategies for choosing this parameter are discussed below.)
+      Strategies for choosing this parameter are discussed below.
+      If a suitable parameter can not be found, you can also use the
+      "**-must-link**" argument to manually force connections between
+      disconnected regions.
+(See below.)